DFRCL/dfrclGIS.github.io/_projects/openstreetmaps-contributions.md

 ---
 I have contributed to OpenStreetMaps since 2019, digitizing features with aerial imagery, using GPS tracks and waypoints, local knowledge and street-level imagery.

-And an overview of my overall contributions to openstreetmaps, you can zoom to see in more detail:
+The following map shows the geographic distribution of changes as a heatmap:

 {% raw %}
-<iframe src="https://douglascl.xyz/assets/maps/contributions.html" width="100%" height="600px"></iframe>
+<iframe src="https://douglascl.xyz/assets/maps/osm_heatmap.html" width="100%" height="600px"></iframe>
 {% endraw %}

-The following map shows the geographic distribution of changes as a heatmap:
+And the following map shows my overall contributions to openstreetmaps, in more deatil, you can zoom to see the features I have added or modified in OSM:
 {% raw %}
-<iframe src="https://yosmhm.neis-one.org/?dfrcl" width="100%" height="650px"></iframe>
+<iframe src="https://douglascl.xyz/assets/maps/contributions.html" width="100%" height="600px"></iframe>
 {% endraw %}

+Both dynamic maps use Overpass API to query the features in OpenStreetMaps, then the XML data is converted to GeoJSON to be displayed in Leaflet.js